 For now, we only discussed the upfront costs of building an eCommerce website, but after you build one you need to keep it running and it comes with new costs as well.
 Here are just a few of them:

 The average cost of an eCommerce website probably won’t mean much to you.
 Every website is different, and every company has its own specific needs.
 Catapult Revenue is an eCommerce marketing agency and web development specialist offering customized services and a long-term commitment to your brand and vision.

 As a full-service agency, we offer eCommerce marketing tailored towards your needs, taking all SEO tasks off your hand and putting your products in front of potential customers in your preferred markets.
 The cost of your site will depend entirely on the intended reach of your business, the functionality you require, and how much marketing you need.
 Your eCommerce platform charges a fixed monthly fee, and our agency assigns talented developers and web experts to your project for a monthly fee.

 Our commitment to your brand’s long-term success is what makes the eCommerce website design cost so worth it.

 Our eCommerce web development company will pose a series of questions to tailor our services to you.
-Answering these questions is essential to ensure your business gets the bespoke features it needs, implemented in a custom website that best displays your products and turns traffic into paying customers.
+Answering these questions is essential to ensure your business gets the eCommerce solutions it needs, implemented in a custom website that best displays your products and turns traffic into paying customers.